DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 Another way you can reduce nesting is by recognizing patterns in your code and extracting them into their own component.

-Finally, consider using for your templates is cyclomatic complexity.
+Finally, consider measuring the cyclomatic complexity of your templates.
 Codelyzer has a rule you can add to your linting.
 I'd set this to no more than 10.
 Cyclomatic complexity measures how many paths there are through your code.
 Once you've added if, switch or for loops in your template, you've introduced some cyclomatic complexity.
 If you keep to the metrics I've already mentioned, you should never hit the cyclomatic complexity metric.

 ### Component Services